dsl-logo

 Watch out for fees

-If your rewards card's perks won't stack up when valued against the annual fee, the card will actually be costing you money overall.
+If your rewards card's perks won't stack up when valued against the annual fee, the card will be costing you money overall.
 In this case, a no annual fee credit card is a possible alternative.

 Find a low interest rate